litestar-org/litestar/docs/usage/channels.rst

     A context manager, wrapping
     :meth:`start_in_background <Subscriber.start_in_background>`.
 Upon exit, it will
     attempt a graceful shutdown of the running task, waiting for all currently enqueued events in the stream to be processed.
-Should the context be left with an error, the task will be cancelled instead.
+If the context exits with an error, the task will be cancelled instead.

     This should be the preferred method of running the background task, since it ensures